×

 Is a SaaS WMS less secure than an On-Premise WMS?

 Not necessarily, and it's often the opposite.
-An on-premise WMS seems more secure because the data is on your premises, but you are 100% responsible for security.
-Specialized SaaS providers invest heavily in security (certified data centers, encryption, experts) to a level that few companies can match.
+An on-premises WMS may seem more secure because the data is on your premises, but you are 100% responsible for its security.
+Specialized SaaS providers invest heavily in security (certified data centers, encryption, experts) at a level that few companies can match.

 Is the TCO (Total Cost of Ownership) of a SaaS WMS really lower?

-initial cost is drastically lower (OpEx vs. CapEx).
-Over the very long term (10-15 years), the cumulative subscriptions may seem high.
-However, a complete TCO analysis for on-premise must include the salaries of dedicated IT staff, the costs of replacing hardware every 5 years, and expensive upgrade projects.
+The initial cost is drastically lower (OpEx vs. CapEx).
+Over the very long term (10-15 years), the cumulative cost of subscriptions may seem high.
+However, a complete TCO analysis for on-premises deployments must include the salaries of dedicated IT staff, the costs of replacing hardware every 5 years, and expensive upgrade projects.
 By including all these costs, SaaS very often proves to be more advantageous.

 Can you customize SaaS WMS software?

-A distinction must be made between customization (changing the code, which is very limited in SaaS) and configuration (adjusting parameters).
-SaaS solutions are extremely configurable and can adapt to almost all business processes (warehousing management, picking, etc.) without specific developments.
+A distinction must be made between customization (changing the code, which is very limited in SaaS) and configuration (adjusting the parameters).
+SaaS solutions are extremely configurable and can adapt to almost all business processes (warehouse management, picking, etc.) without specific development.

 When should you choose an on-premise model for a WMS?